Battle of the Gulf of Oman: Turkish ruse

-The Portuguese maneuver
+Portuguese maneuver

 Taken by surprise, the Portuguese captains gathered aboard the flagship São Mateus to discuss how to catch up with the Turkish galleys.
 A suggestion was taken from an experienced Portuguese pilot, who claimed that winds blew eastwards by the Persian coast, and would allow them to speedily bounce back to the Omani coast ahead of the Turks.
 The Portuguese fleet sailed north, then east, and after a few days arrived back in Muscat where they got the news that the Turks had not yet sailed by.

 In the meantime, believing to have definitely left the Portuguese behind, the Turks advanced slowly against the wind, in order to give rest to the rowers, but always followed by Portuguese light oar craft from afar.

 The Portuguese waited for two or three days in Muscat, before setting out to meet the Turkish fleet by the nearby Cape Suadi.
 On the morning of August 25, the Turks once more sighted the same armada that Seydi Ali Reis thought to have eluded several days prior.

-The clash
+Battle

 The Portuguese had now a more favourable westward wind, but because the Turks sailed so close to shore with their sails down, the Portuguese only sighted them at relatively short distance.
 As a result, they were unable to maneuver in time to prevent a few Ottoman galleys from sailing past them.

 The Portuguese flagship São Mateus was then the ship closest to shore and it seemed to be the best positioned to intercept the Turkish galleys.
 Unable to reach the galleys, however, it dropped anchor and immediately sounded its guns at the enemy fleet.
 Nine galleys slipped by under Portuguese fire, but the tenth was hit by a large cannonball.
 Several men were killed and it veered abruptly, blocking the path of the following galleys that were then caught up and immobilized.
 The Portuguese caravels, the most agile ships of the fleet, promptly maneuvered at full sail to engage the galleys in a boarding battle.
 The caravel of Dom Jerónimo de Castelo Branco was the first to vigorously ram and grapple two galleys, hurling a large number of clay fire bombs before boarding them.
 Thrown into disarray, many Turkish sailors and soldiers jumped to sea, where they were cut down by the shallow draught Portuguese foists.
 Several more caravels arrived to attack the rest of the galleys, that surrendered after a half an hour struggle.

 Seydi Ali Reis in the meantime, decided to head east across the Arabian Sea to Gujarat with his remaining galleys, hoping to evade the Portuguese as quickly as possible.
 Dom Fernando de Meneses ordered Dom Jerónimo and the caravels to chase after them.